Jdfierro1/bookbot/README.md

 # bookbot
- bookbot assignment with boot.dev
+BookBot is my first git project that I started through the boot.dev curriculum.
-BookBot is my first git project!
+This project imports books saved to .txt files and shows the contents in the terminal.
+Additionally, it counts the total word count of the book at the end, in the terminal.